Chart Color Schemes

 Westbrook is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Westbrook, as per the latest Census evaluation, 96.0% of dwellings were houses, with the remaining 4.0% being other types such as semi-detached homes and apartments.
-This is in contrast to Non-Metro Qld's dwelling structure, which was 81.4% houses and 18.6% other dwellings.
-Westbrook's home ownership rate stood at 24.6%, with the rest of dwellings either mortgaged (58.4%) or rented (17.0%).
-The median monthly mortgage repayment in Westbrook was $1,825, higher than Non-Metro Qld's average of $1,517.
-Meanwhile, the median weekly rent figure in Westbrook was $380, compared to Non-Metro Qld's $310.
-Nationally, Westbrook's mortgage repayments were lower than the Australian average of $1,863, while rents were higher at $375.
+In Westbrook, as per the latest Census evaluation, 96.0% of dwellings were houses, with the remaining 4.0% being semi-detached, apartments, or other types.
+This is in contrast to Non-Metro Qld's figures of 81.4% houses and 18.6% other dwellings.
+Home ownership in Westbrook stood at 24.6%, with mortgaged dwellings at 58.4% and rented ones at 17.0%.
+The median monthly mortgage repayment was $1,825, higher than Non-Metro Qld's average of $1,517.
+The median weekly rent in Westbrook was recorded at $380, compared to Non-Metro Qld's $310.
+Nationally, Westbrook's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing